zodizdev/basedOS/README.md

 # basedOS
-BasedOS only for based people
+BasedOS only for based people.
 We are cool and awesome.
-We have cool party tricks for the entirety of South Sudan
+We have cool party tricks for the entirety of South Sudan.

 Main developers: @patebateman and @zodizz